| Chapter

 and other similar legal material that may affect security directly

+or indirectly.
 Policy.
 As discussed

 in Chapter 5, management officials issue several different types